Which 4 Transaction Types Can Be Made Into Recurring Templates

 • Log into your online banking account: Access your bank’s website or mobile app.

-• Navigate to the bill payment section: Look for options like "Bill Pay," "Payments," or "Transfers."
+• manage to the bill payment section: Look for options like "Bill Pay," "Payments," or "Transfers."

 • Add a payee: Enter the details of the company or institution you want to pay.
 This typically includes the name, address, and account number.